Bijgerecht

 Washing and cutting your vegetables

-When washing and cutting your vegetables, it is important to be careful.
-Rinse your vegetables thoroughly under running water to remove any dirt.
+When washing and cutting your vegetables, it's important to be careful.
+Rinse them thoroughly under running water to remove any dirt.
 Then cut them into the desired shape and size.
-Make sure that all the pieces are cut evenly so that each bite has a perfect balance of flavors and textures.
+Make sure all the pieces are evenly cut so that every bite has a perfect balance of flavors and textures.

 Mixing your ingredients

-Add your chopped vegetables, fruits, herbs and spices to a large mixing bowl.
-Gently mix them together, so that all the flavors are well combined.
-Be careful not to break any of the ingredients, but that they are still recognizable in the salad.
+Add your chopped vegetables, fruit, herbs, and spices to a large mixing bowl.
+Gently toss to combine all the flavors.
+Be careful not to break any ingredients, but to ensure they're still recognizable in the salad.

-A dressing is the icing on the cake of any salad side dish.
+A dressing is the icing on the cake for any salad side dish.
 Mix your favorite dressing or make your own with olive oil, vinegar, mustard, honey, and lemon juice.
 Add salt, pepper, and other herbs to taste.
-Pour the dressing over your salad and toss well so that all the ingredients are evenly coated.
+Pour the dressing over your salad and toss well to ensure all ingredients are evenly coated.

 Serving your salad side dish